STOP PRESS – October Course Full – Applications invited for 2021 – more at bottom of this page

-We hope to run Scotland’s first Woodland to Workshop course in October 2020.
+We hope to run the first Working Woods Scotland course in October 2020.
 Of course, nothing can be certain but we will post information as we get it and keep applicants updated.

 Day 1 – Background to forestry in Scotland; sawn timber and its uses, grading and valuing trees and logs